Abisen10/Tableau-ME-Exam/README.md

 __________________________________________________________________________________________

-QUESTION
-4 :- What are the different joins supported by tableau?
+## 4 :- What are the different joins supported by tableau?
 (With the help of an example create one in tableau)?

-ANSWER
+### ANSWER

 Tableau supports the following types of joins:

 1. Inner Join: This join returns only the records that have matching values in both the tables

 2. Left Join: This join returns all the records from the left table and only those records from the right table which have matching values in the common field.

 3. Right Join: This join returns all the records from the right table and only those records from the left table which have matching values in the common field.

 4. Full Join: This join returns all the records from both the tables, regardless of whether the other table has a matching record or not.